svianac/learning-notes/k8s-mastery.md

 #### Creation of Ingress in k8s

-First we need to deplot the applications.
+First we need to deploy the applications.

 ```yaml
 kubectl create deployment cheddar --image=bretfisher/cheese:cheddar